Skip to content

 Rating deviation

-A measure used in systems such as Glicko to show how certain or uncertain the system is about the displayed rating.
+A measure used in systems such as Glicko to describe uncertainty around a player rating.